 The highest quality protein comes from meats such as chicken, turkey, beef and pork.
-Also fish protein and egg protein is also high quality, as is protein from milk, cheese and yogurt.
-Proteins from some well formulated shakes (eg Prime Fifty) contain whey protein (from milk) and brings the highest quality of protein available for muscle repair and muscle maintenance.
+Also, fish protein and egg protein is also high quality, as is protein from milk, cheese and yoghurt.
+Proteins from some well-formulated shakes (eg Prime Fifty) contain whey protein (from milk) and brings the highest quality of protein available for muscle repair and muscle maintenance.
 These proteins are called ‘complete’ proteins as they contain all the essential building block amino acids.

 8. Never Skip Breakfast

 According to scientists, ‘breakfast skippers’ tend to be heavier than non-skippers!
 This will be mainly due to the fact that these ‘skippers’ will be hungry by mid-morning and will in many cases snack.
 And we all know what this means…sugary, fatty food…..and additional calories with poor nutritional content!
 Also, fatty and sugary foods do not keep hunger away for long!